J-jakovljevic/React-udemy/README.md

 <ins>CSS Modules</ins> let you write styles in CSS files but consume them as JavaScript objects for additional processing and safety.
 CSS Modules are very popular because they automatically make class and animation names unique so you don't have to worry about selector name collisions.

 <ins>React context</ins> allows us to pass down and use (consume) data in whatever component we need in our React app without using props.
 You can think of React context as the equivalent of global variables for our React components.
 React context helps us avoid the problem of props drilling.
 <ins>Props drilling</ins> is a term to describe when you pass props down multiple levels to a nested component, through components that don't need it.
-Contex isn't good to use if out data changes a lot.
-It's good for low-frequency updates like changing a theme, but for other thing it's better to use redux.
+Context isn't good to use if out data changes a lot.
+It's good for low-frequency updates like changing a theme or authentication status, but for other thing it's better to use redux.
+Whenever sth change in context, it doesn't know in which component change happened, so every component that use context will be rebuilded and rendered.

 export default react.<ins>memo</ins>(nameOfComponent) - react is checking new values of props from forwarded component and compare it with previous value.
 Just in case value is changed, component will be again executed, but in case parent component was changed and value of props of that component didn't, component won't be executed -> but that also has performance deficiencies